-Taken together, these activity centers will host most of the new development across Lee's Summit over the next two decades.
-They will absorb most of the projected market demand discussed in Chapter 2 They will also provide the sites with a new generation of walkable, mixed-use, activity centers discussed throughout the plan that will accommodate most of the anticipated new housing, jobs, and retail.
+Taken together, these Activity Centers will host most of the new development across Lee's Summit over the next two decades.
+They will absorb most of the projected market demand discussed in Chapter 2 and provide these sites with a new generation of walkable, mixed-use, development-accommodating most of the community's anticipated new housing, jobs, and retail.
+To achieve this vision, land uses within the Activity Centers should be characterized by their pedestrian-friendly nature.
+Therefore, auto-oriented uses-including those that typically require large amounts of parking-are discouraged (i.e., automobile dealerships, retirement communities, big box retailers)

-Beyond the timespan of this plan, additional activity center locations may continue to emerge as the community grows.
-Sites for emerging activity centers should be monitored and included within future updates to the land use map, including the allocation of place types, supporting land uses, and infrastructure improvements.
+Beyond the timespan of this plan, additional Activity Center locations may continue to emerge as the community grows.
+Sites for emerging Activity Centers should be monitored and included within future updates to the land use map, including the allocation of place types, supporting land uses, and infrastructure improvements.